piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Conference room

 As time went on, we identified the need for an actual conference room.
-So we took another corner of the office space and walled in a conference room space.
+So we took another corner of the office space and walled it off to create a conference room space.

 It was overly warm and stuffy.
 The chairs were uncomfortable.
 The electricity rarely worked.
 The whiteboard was difficult to erase.
 But it had a door.
 And it served its purpose.

+It is important to note that we did not start with a conference room.
+We started with what we had and, through use, identified that a conference room was needed.
+Only then did we incur the expense to create the conference room.
+And this was after we'd inhabited the space for quite some time.

+While it's fairly safe to assume you'll need a conference room, you might want to see how people make use of your existing space before you act on that assumption.
+Or see how they compensate for the lack of conference room.
+There might be some interesting learning there.

 				61. Meeting areas
 				62. Phone booths